Mikko Hirvonen: 2008–14

 Hirvonen started the 2009 season with a third place behind the Citroën duo at the Rally Ireland.
 At the Rally Norway, which he won in 2007, he narrowly lost the win to Loeb after a tight three-day battle.
 He went to finish second to Loeb also in the following two rallies in Cyprus and Portugal.
 In Portugal, Hirvonen tied the record for the longest points finish streak in the series (22 events) with his former teammate Marcus Grönholm.
 In the next round in Argentina, Hirvonen was six seconds behind Loeb after 14 stages when his Focus RS WRC incurred an engine problem.
 His retirement saw Loeb take a 20-point lead over him in the drivers' standings.

 At the Rally d'Italia Sardegna, Hirvonen and Loeb both dropped time on day one in a bid to gain a better road position.
 After Loeb incurred a puncture, Hirvonen found himself unable to catch teammate Latvala, who had been pushing in front from start to finish.
 In the following Acropolis Rally in Greece, Hirvonen took his first win of the season.
 With Loeb crashing out, he reduced the Frenchman's championship lead to seven points.
 At the following Rally Poland, Loeb crashed again, although recovered to seventh, with Hirvonen winning his second consecutive rally he moved to the top of the standings.
 In Finland, Hirvonen took the lead on the first proper stage and continued pulling away from Loeb to take his debut win in his home event.
 A few weeks later, in Australia, Mikko was again in a tight battle with Loeb, where Loeb eventually won.
 Unfortunately for Loeb his car was found to have rollbar irregularities, as did Dani Sordo and Sébastien Ogier.
 They were then given 1 minute time penalties, which handed Hirvonen the win and 10 points.
 Hirvonen led the 2009 Championship by a point from Sebastien Loeb, and needed a win to clinch the title, but a hard landing from a jump on the penultimate stage caused the bonnet hinge to fail, as time ticked by to get rid of the bonnet cover, the Championship was handed to Loeb.

-In 2010, Hirvonen continued his partnership with Ford for the last time with the Ford Focus RS WRC before switching to the new 1.6 Ecoboost Ford Fiesta RS WRC in 2011.
-In 2012, Hirvonen changed his seat to a Citroën DS3 WRC to partner Sebastien Loeb in the Citroën Total World Rally Team.
+Hirvonen at the 2011 Rallye de France.